 Grooming is a practice that should begin as soon as a puppy/dog is brought into your home.
-It is very important to get your dog used to being touched around his/her face, mouth, paws, tail, ears and belly.
-Remember that your dog will be handled by a veterinarian for routine examinations and will routinely have to submit to nail cutting, ear cleaning and other hands-on vet related services.
+It is very important to get your dog used to being touched around his/her face, mouth, paws, tail, ears, and belly.
+Remember that your dog will be handled by a veterinarian for routine examinations and will routinely have to submit to nail cutting, ear cleaning, and other hands-on veterinary-related services.
 Grooming also reduces allergens and helps to lower the risk of infections and diseases.

 Get your dog used to dental cleanings by using your finger first if necessary.
-There are tooth brushes for dogs that are actually made to cover your index finger much like a plastic finger cot and brushes for small to large breed dogs.
+There are toothbrushes for dogs that are actually made to cover your index finger much like a plastic finger cot and small, slim brushes for smaller breed dogs.
 Tarter that builds around the gums and causes gum disease can also lead to major medical issues like heart disease.
-Talk to your veterinarian about professional cleanings fro your dogs teeth and how to do home care.
+Talk to your veterinarian about professional cleanings for your dog’s teeth and how to do home care.
 Only use toothpaste made specifically for dogs.
 Look for a brand that is “enzymatic.”
 There are numerous “dental chews” for dogs that help eliminate tarter build up.
 Ask your veterinarian to recommend the dental chews that are best for your dog.
 Be sure to talk to your veterinarian if your dog has “doggy breath”.

 If you have a hair coated rather than fur coated breed of dog, like a Maltese, Poodle, or Shih Tzu, you are probably all too familiar with the tearing stains that pool around their eyes.
 Please do not pull at it when it’s hard, dry and crusty.
 A little warm water on a cotton pad will easily and quickly soften and remove the debris in the corner of their eyes.

 Cleaning your dog’s ears is not the same method used to clean human ears.
-Please have your veterinarian show you the proper way to do it, to insure safety and health.
-Breeds like Poodles, Spaniels, Maltese, Beagles or any breed with long floppy ear, especially long coated dogs, require more ear cleaning and care.
+Please have your veterinarian show you the proper way to do it, to ensure safety and health.
+Breeds like Poodles, Spaniels, Maltese, Beagles, or any breed with long floppy ears, especially long coated dogs, require more ear cleaning and care.
 Some breeds also require hair removal from the inside of their ears to reduce the accumulation of debris and avoid possible infection.
 Check your dog’s ears routinely for any accumulation of debris, discoloration, redness, or unpleasant odor.

-However, even if you’re doing all of the above, nothing replaces a good professional grooming.
+However, even if you’re doing all of the above, nothing replaces good professional grooming by someone you trust.
 Your dog will look good, feel better, and smell great!